 We do not have a fixed GAMSAT threshold score when selecting for interview.

-If you are successful you will be invited for an interview.
-This is usually in the form of Multiple Mini Interviews (MMIs) made up of eight stations.
+If you are successful, you will be invited for an interview.
+This is usually in the form of a small panel interview or by Multiple Mini Interview (MMIs) format.

-The interview is designed to assess the personal qualities we consider essential for the practice of medicine.
+The interview is designed to assess the personal qualities usually considered important for the practice of medicine.
 You'll be expected to have:

 - good communication and listening skills,

-- respect for the contribution of those working in professions allied to medicine.
+- respect for patients and the contribution of those working in professions allied to medicine.

 These qualities are based on the Medical School Council's guidelines.

-You will receive more information about the interview day should you be invited for an interview.
+You will receive more information about the interview day if you are invited for an interview.

-Following the interview stage, we will review your performance and offer places to the best applicants.
+Following the interview stage, we will review your performance and offer places to the applicants who performed well at interview.

 All offers are made subject to success at interview.
 You'll also need to have a satisfactory occupational health assessment, DBS clearance, and no fitness to practise issues.
 If you've been offered a place with us, we'll contact you with more information on how to complete these processes.